jacebenson/jace.pro/content/post/2018-12-02-k19-proposals/index.md

 1. You can follow a common import pattern to drive most integrations to simplify development and further customizations
-2. Rest API integrations that Servicenow has to ask for data from can follow this pattern
+2. Rest API integrations that ServiceNow has to ask for data from can follow this pattern
 3. After you do it once or twice you can easily do it for other integrations